Skip to main content

 Guest Editors:

-BMC Nursing is now accepting submissions to a Collection on complementary nursing interventions.
+BMC Nursing welcomed submissions to a Collection on complementary nursing interventions.
 “Complementary nursing interventions” encompass a diverse array of holistic practices meant to augment the effectiveness of conventional nursing care.
 These interventions, such as acupuncture, yoga, music therapy, and mindfulness-based techniques, are integrated with standard nursing practices to improve patient outcomes, foster well-being, and promote a patient-centered approach to healthcare.
-Through this Collection we seek to highlight new research on these practices and their potential benefits.
+Through this Collection we wanted to highlight new research on these practices and their potential benefits.

 New Content ItemThis collection supports and amplifies research related to SDG 3: Good Health & Wellbeing.